Audetas/ExternalCrosshair/README.md

 - Minimizes to system to stay idle

 ## To Do
-- Ability to use custom image as crosshar
+- Fix broken settings reading
 - Fix some of the styling options rendering
 - Add program icons in process list